Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Kansas

 • Other community supports, as appropriate

-The POSC required by CAPTA differs from a safety plan that addresses the immediate safety.
+The POSC required by the Child Abuse Prevention and Treatment Act differs from a safety plan that addresses immediate safety.
 A POSC is a continuous and long-term plan for the family that focuses on the infant's ongoing health, development, safety, and well-being.

-When a report is assigned 'substance-affected infant,' FINA with the sub-type 'infant positive for substances,' or 'pregnant woman using substances' (PWS), the CPS specialist shall determine whether criteria is met for a POSC within the assigned response time.
+When a report is assigned 'substance-affected infant,' FINA with the sub-type 'infant positive for substances,' or 'pregnant woman using substances' (PWS), the child protective services (CPS) specialist shall determine whether criteria are met for a POSC within the assigned response time.
 The CPS specialist shall consult with the health-care provider with knowledge of the effects of any prenatal substance abuse on the infant.
 A POSC shall be completed when one or more of the following criteria are met:

-• The mother has used/is using opioids or other substances during pregnancy and/or the pregnant woman is participating or has participated while pregnant in a medication-assisted treatment program.
+• The mother has used or is using opioids or other substances during pregnancy, or the pregnant woman is participating or has participated while pregnant in a medication-assisted treatment program.

 • A medical professional confirms the infant is affected by substance abuse, withdrawal symptoms, or FASD.